mohamed79kiko/AlexBot/README.md

-Welcome, we are a whole team working on vs code and other sites in order to create something for you that you like to use
+Welcome, we are 'Arabs World'  whole team working on vs code and other sites in order to create something for you that you like to use

    DISCORD SERVER : https://discord.gg/boodyhsn